Google Groups and Google Meet/Zoom

 Note: If you share a calendar with a group, it isn’t automatically added to their “Other calendars” list in Google Calendar.
 They will need to click the link in the email they received about sharing the calendar to add it to their list.

-Using Google Calendar, create an event and in the “Add guests” box, type the name of the group you’d like to invite.
+Using Google Calendar, create an event, and in the “Add guests” box, type the name of the group you’d like to invite.
 After the group is added, you can see a list of the group members by clicking the Down arrow to the left of the group name.
 Save the event.

-Google Groups can be used to share files and folders in Google My Drive and Google Shared drives.
+Google Groups can be used to share files and folders in Google My Drive and Google Shared Drives.

 Access provided by a Google Group will change over time as the membership of a group changes.
 See Google Group Roles and Permissions for information on managing the membership of an ad-hoc group.
 College Lists and Work Lists memberships are automated based on institutional reference data.

-Google Groups can be used to email members of the group as well as a Collaborative Inbox organize, reply to, and assign messages/conversations.
-Google Chat can also used with Google Groups to engage with group members in a Chat Room.
+Google Groups can be used to email members of the group as well as a Collaborative Inbox to organize, reply to, and assign messages/conversations.
+Google Chat can also be used with Google Groups to engage with group members in a Chat Room.
 See Using Google Chat for more information.